Founded by Matthieu Ricard in 2000, Karuna-Shechen advocates and acts for a more altruistic world.

 Witnessing the difficulties of the Tibetan people, Matthieu Ricard and a small group of friends have been organizing humanitarian actions since the eighties.
 Everything changed in 1997 when Matthieu received a proposal to write a book with his father, the academician Jean-François Revel.
 The success of their book The Monk and the Philosopher allowed Matthieu to co-found in 2000 with Rabjam Rinpoche the organization Karuna-Shechen; "Karuna" meaning "Compassion" in Sanskrit and "Shechen" referring to the lineage of their monastery.
 It is the beginning of an amazing adventure which extends from now on in India, Tibet, Nepal and recently in France.

-Each year, the association supports more than 275,000 poor and vulnerable people by providing them with access to care, education and vocational training to foster long-term change, particularly through the empowerment of women and the active participation of communities.
+Each year, the association supports more than 446,000 poor and vulnerable people by providing them with access to care, education and sustainable agriculture to ensure their well-being and autonomy.
+Vocational training, particularly through support for women's entrepreneurship, as well as awareness of environmental issues, promote the long-term development of communities.

 Motivated by "compassion in action", we help others with joy and determination